 |Linen hand cloths available in Medjugorje for the Risen Christ statue|

-To accommodate pilgrims at the Risen Christ statue, several Medjugorje shops sell linen hand cloths.
-The photo above is one of many that I purchased in Medjugorje.
-The dimension of the cloths are approximately five square inches; folded to a quarter of that size they easily fit into a prayer book, wallet or purse.
+To accommodate pilgrims at the Risen Christ statue, several Medjugorje shops sell linen hand cloths, as shown in the above photo illustrates.
+The dimension of the cloths are approximately five square inches, and can be easily folded to a quarter of that size to fit into a prayer book, wallet, or purse.
 You may want to consider purchasing several of your own, wipe the water from the statue and give them away as a present to family and friends.